Vandathron/Vandathron/README.md

 ### Hi there 👋
 ### I'm Tosin Akinnagbe :blush: , stays at Lagos, Nigeria.
-I'm a software engineer building multidisciplinary extensive experience in various aspect of software creation from frontend engineering, mobile engineering, backend engineering to DevOps.
-I'm currently working on backend and mobile projects with my team @DukabillsHQ and working @ Sterling bank.
+I'm a software engineer building multidisciplinary extensive experience in various aspect of software creation from frontend, mobile, backend engineering to DevOps.
+I'm currently working on backend and mobile projects with my team @DukabillsHQ.
+Work @ Sterling bank too!.
 I always wanna get stuffs done!

 - In my free time, I write/learn Datastructures and algorithm in C# on leetcode, hackerearth and hackerrank(check my repo), learn golang.
 Oh yea!, I'm a student on kodekloud where I learn k8s, docker and Linux. @vandathron on kodekloud engineer
 - I'm looking to collaborate on C#, Typescript, angular and flutter projects!